reselbob/k8sdemos/rbac/readme.md

 The purpose of this project is to demonstrate working with Kubernetes Roles Basec Access Control.

+Make sure tha you are running with this director as `pwd`.

 **Step 1:** Create a `namespace` named `office`.

 `kubectl create namespace office`